-- Training policy that includes orientation and staff training requirements according to the Home and Community-Based Service Providers Licensing Standards and the Direct Service Worker Registry; - Direct care abilities, skills and knowledge requirements that employees must possess to adequately perform care and assistance as required by waiver recipients; - Employment and personnel job descriptions, hiring practices including a policy against discrimination, employee evaluation, promotion, disciplinary action, termination and hearing of employee grievances, staffing and staff coverage plan; - Record maintenance, security, supervision, confidentiality, organization, transfer and disposal; - Identification, notification and protection of recipient's rights, both verbally and in writing, in a language the recipient/family is able to understand; - Written grievance procedures; and - Information about abuse and neglect as defined by LDH regulations and state and federal laws.
+- 1. Training policy that includes orientation and staff training requirements according to the Home and Community-Based Service Providers Licensing Standards and the DSW Registry; - 2.
+Direct care abilities, skills, and knowledge requirements that employees must possess to adequately perform care and assistance as required by waiver beneficiaries; - 3.
+Employment and personnel job descriptions, hiring practices including a policy against discrimination, employee evaluation, promotion, disciplinary action, termination and hearing of employee grievances, staffing, and staff coverage plan; - 4.
+Record maintenance, security, supervision, confidentiality, organization, transfer, and disposal; - 5.
+Identification, notification, and protection of beneficiary's rights, both verbally and in writing, in a language the beneficiary/family is able to understand; - 6.
+Written grievance procedures;

-- EVV: requirements/proper use of check in/out; acceptable editing of electronically captured services; reporting services when in "no service zones" or failure to clock in/out (Electronic Connectivity Form and manual entry); confidentiality of log in information; monitoring of EVV system for proper use. - DSW Registry: requirement for accessing the department's Adverse Action database for findings placed against the direct service workers prohibiting employment. - Criminal History Checks: requirement for compliance with state statutes for nonlicensed direct care personnel.
+- 7. Information about abuse and neglect as defined by LDH regulations and state and federal laws; - 8.
+EVV: requirements/proper use of check in/out; acceptable editing of electronically captured services; reporting services when in "no service zones" or failure to clock in/out (Electronic Connectivity Form and manual entry); confidentiality of log in information; monitoring of EVV system for proper use;